 Thus, the full secret formula has not been disclosed and though we may never know the complete set of reasons why the performance is so great, we can still enjoy the great performance.

 As always, battery life can vary greatly depending on how the camera is being used with flash, Live View, video recording, temperature and other factors coming into play.
 With 50% flash use, that number drops to a still-very-respectable 1,070 shots.
 The battery level indicator provides 4 steps of range.
 That the battery is not keyed to prevent improper insertion (it goes in 4 different ways) is annoying.

 The LP-E17 is charged with the included Canon LC-E17 Battery Charger.
 This is a great compact charger that plugs directly into the wall.
 Optional is powering the camera directly from the wall using the AC Adapter AC-E6N paired with the DC Coupler DR-E18.

 A battery grip is not available for this model.

-I say it in each Canon EOS DSLR review, but the statement remains timeless.
+I say it in each Canon EOS camera review, but the statement remains timeless.
 When you buy a Canon DSLR, you are buying into an incredible family of lenses, flashes, and other accessories.
-The camera body (or multiple bodies, as is more frequently the case today) is the base your system is built on, a lens is the next essential piece of kit and a high-quality lens will make a big difference in image quality.
-The Rebel SL3 is compatible with Canon EF, TS-E and MP-E lenses (EF-M models are not compatible).
+The camera body (or multiple bodies, as is more frequently the case today) is the base your system is built upon and a lens is the next essential piece of kit.
+A high-quality lens will make a big difference in image quality.
+The Rebel SL3 is compatible with Canon EF-S, EF, TS-E and MP-E lenses (EF-M models are not compatible).